13 Rare Cat Breeds That Make Extra-Special Companions

 This rare cat breed goes way back.
 In fact, there's written history that dates the Turkish Angora back to 16th-century France.
 And their long-haired coat most likely comes from the need to adapt to cold winters in Turkish mountain ranges.
 Très intéressant!
 Today, the Turkish Angora is known for their loveable and adaptable nature, readily accepting other household pets (even dogs), though they still prefer to be large and in charge.

 If you're in the mood for a consistent companion, then a Singapura may be the right cat for you.
-Their disposition has been described as one of a "pesky people cat," always wanting to accompany their humans from point a to point b.
+Their disposition has been described as one of a "pesky people cat," always wanting to accompany their humans wherever they go.
 They love their person, even as they age.

 Appearance-wise, these kitties are cuties.
 Singapura cats are small, short-haired cats with larger-than-life eyes and ears.
 Full-grown, they will weigh between 5-8 pounds depending on gender.
 The perfect size to be held!